kuuji/fleet-browser/README.md

 docker run -d -e FLEET_ENDPOINT=172.17.8.101:8080 -p 5000:5000 cloudwalk/fleet-browser
 ```

 The server should be up in `http://localhost:5000`.
+To login, use `admin` as both
+username and password.
+See below how to set it to other values and to use two
+factor authentication.

 ### Running it as a unit file